realpython/python-guide/docs/scenarios/speed.rst

 version of the primes function.
 The `pyximport.install()` command allows the Python interpreter to start the Cython compiler directly to generate C-code, which is automatically compiled to a `*.so` C-library. ... and Cython is able to import this library for you in your Python-code.
 Very easy and very efficient.
-With the `time.time()` function you are able to compare the time between this 2 different calls to find 500 prime numbers.
+With the `time.time()` function you are able to compare the time between these 2 different calls to find 500 prime numbers.

 On a standard notebook (dualcore AMD E-450 1,6 GHz)  the measured values are: